 And remember, even if you do end up in an emergency situation and are thinking of applying for a loan, make sure it’s a loan you can actually afford.
 You don’t want to request a loan and get caught in a never-ending cycle of debt.

-Applying for a Line of Credit Loan
+Loan Type: Line of Credit

 When you do end up pulling the trigger on your line of credit application, financial institutions may evaluate you in a few different ways to decide whether you’d be a trustworthy borrower.
 Your credit score is often one important factor that they look at, but that may not always be the case.
 They may also look at things like: